 Our Pom Pom Slippers, hand-felted animals, and the wool components for our bags are all made by this team.

 Born out of friendship, the Campfire Pottery Collaboration is a handmade collection of jewelry pieces designed by our founder Tanja Cesh and Kristen Camp, ceramic artist and owner of Campfire Pottery.
 The modern forms of MULXIPLY's aesthetic combine with Campfire's earthy, organic shapes create a unique offering of wearable art.
-The full collection can be found online or in the shared retail space of MULXIPLY + Campfire Pottery in Portland, Maine.
+Discover our collection online or at our shared retail space in Portland, Maine.

 A capsule collection of carefully made apparel designed and produced in collaboration with Ekadesma Nepal.
 Founded by sisters Anuza and Alpaja, each piece is carefully crafted with hand-loomed cotton and bamboo, often finished with hand-stitched details and buttons carved out of coconut shells.
 Our collaboration with them is a natural alignment and celebration of ethical fashion and Nepalese handicraft.